The policy and society feasibility project identifed strategies, policies and practices for localisation of public food procurement.

 - What is the relative cost and value of different approaches to food purchasing and food manufacture? (for the purchasing institution, the manufacturing area, the purchasing area, for the end consumer…) and what tools and measurable criteria should be used?

-- What unintended consequences could occur as food procurement strategies that favour the procurement of locally manufactured food? (pattern of job loss and gain in food manufacture; changes to less sustainable forms of land use – arable to meat; arable to manufacturing)
+- What unintended consequences could occur with food procurement strategies that favour the procurement of locally manufactured food? (pattern of job loss and gain in food manufacture; changes to less sustainable forms of land use – arable to meat; arable to manufacturing)

 - To what extent could support for re-distributed manufacturing of food help to facilitate the success of the healthy eating agenda’s of public sector institutions?